Capital city: Helsinki

 If you’re moving from the UK to Finland as a student, you don’t have to register the car and pay car taxes.
 To be exempt from these rules, you must submit a certificate of enrolment from your university.
 This gives you the right to operate a vehicle registered in another country for the duration of your study visit.

 Parking in Finland is paid for in city centres.
-However, paying for parking is made effortless by machines installed in certain areas and you can pay in more than one way.
-You can pay with a credit card, coins or use a mobile app.
+However, paying for parking is made effortless by machines installed in certain areas, and you can pay in more than one way.
+You can pay with a credit card, or coins or use a mobile app.

 Furthermore, there’s something called a parking disc, which gives you the right to park for free for a certain time period during the day.
 If you have such a disc, you must set the hours and place it on the dashboard, so it’s easily seen from outside the car.